Hima Matrix

 Integrated Foundry Support

 With engagement across both non-ferrous and ferrous domains, Hima Matrix supports foundry operations through a process-oriented approach.
+Our involvement spans:

 • Melting and thermal efficiency considerations